Professional learning courses

 - When is a complaint out of time?0

 The Office for Legal Complaints has published its draft strategy for 2020-23, which includes its draft business plan for...

-The Legal Ombudsman is seeking views about the ways we could possibly improve the transparency of our work, and...
+The Legal Ombudsman has been seeking views about the ways we could possibly improve the transparency of our work,...

 The Welsh Language Act 1993 established a duty for public organisations providing services in Wales to produce a Welsh...